sherman5/wiimake/README.rst

 WiiMake Configuration File
 --------------------------

-The configuration file contains all information about building a mod.
+The configuration file contains all information needed to create a mod.
 The format for this file is the standard **.ini** format where the ';' character starts a comment and the '=' denotes a variable.
 Lines wrapped in '[]' are section headers and are treated the same way as comments.
 There are several variables that WiiMake looks for in the configuration file.
 Each of them is described here and at the end of this section you can find some example configuration files.

 **SOURCES**